This website uses cookies to ensure you get the best experience on our website. Learn more

 Kanana: Our full report

-Taking centre stage in each chalet are three-quarter-size twin beds – which can be made into a double on request – beneath a large walk-in mosquito net.
-On the writing/vanity table is information about the camp and area, and a canvas wardrobe incorporates a small key lock safe and a luggage rack.
+Although the chalets look simple from the outside, we found that the interiors are spacious, airy and attractive, with polished hardwood floors and reed mats add warmth.
+Taking center stage are three-quarter-size twin beds – which can be made into a double on request – beneath a large walk-in mosquito net.
+On the writing/vanity table is information about the camp and area.
+An open steel-and-wood framed wardrobe incorporates a mirror, a small keylock safe and a luggage rack.
 On the opposite side of the room are a couple of armchairs and a floor-standing fan.
-Polished hardwood floorboards and colourful oriental rugs add warmth to the room.
 We particularly loved the thoughtful little touches like the tin of homemade biscuits and the whisky decanter that appeared in the evenings.

 The spacious en-suite bathroom is at the back of the chalet, reached through a wooden door.
-The new glass-fronted walk in shower enclosures give the room a modern and light feel.
-There is also a flushing toilet and 'his and hers' washbasins, plus a good selection of organic and environmentally friendly complimentary toiletries.
+A glass-fronted walk-in shower enclosure gives the room a modern and light feel.
+There is also a flushing toilet and “his and hers” washbasins, plus a good selection of organic and environmentally friendly complimentary toiletries.
+The family room is consists of two bedrooms and a shared ensuite with an indoor and outdoor shower.

-Kanana also has a Sleep Out Deck, where guests can enjoy a night under the dazzling African sky.
-The deck is split level timber platform with extensive views over the surrounding floodplain.
-On the upper level are a bed and table and chairs, and on the lower level is a toilet and sink.
-Near the foot of the platform is an old termite mound where there are a couple of directors chairs and a cosy fire is lit so you can sit and enjoy the night sounds of the bush.
+Kanana also has a Sleep Out Deck, where – weather permitting – guests can enjoy a night under the star studded African sky.
+The deck is a split-level timber platform with extensive views over the surrounding floodplain.
+On the upper level is a bed with a table and chairs; below are a toilet and basin.
+Near the foot of the platform is an old termite mound where there are a couple of directors’ chairs, and a cosy fire is lit so you can sit and enjoy the night sounds of the bush.
 For security, an armed guide is stationed nearby in a separate tent.
-The Sleep Out Deck is about a fifteen-minute drive from camp and guests wishing to take advantage of it are normally driven out after dinner, then woken up in the morning with tea and coffee and driven back to camp for breakfast.
+The Sleep Out Deck is about a 15-minute drive from camp and guests wishing to take advantage of it are normally driven out after dinner, then woken up in the morning with tea and coffee and driven back to camp for breakfast.

-Kanana also has exclusive access to what is one of the Okavango's largest heronries, about 35–40 minutes by boat from the camp.
+Kanana also has exclusive access to one of the Okavango's largest heronries, about 35–40 minutes by boat from the camp.
 The boats weave and wind their way through a series of papyrus- and reed-lined channels before reaching the breeding site for pink-backed pelicans, yellow-billed and marabou storks, grey herons, ibises and assorted egrets.
 This remarkable birding spectacle is usually best between mid-July and October.
-On our visit in November 2015, we were unfortunately unable to access the heronry, as water levels were too low.

 Our view